-Enabling Or Disabling transmit Flag Status
+Enable Or Disable Transmit Flag Status

 Use this procedure to enable or disable the transmission of optional proprietary Extreme Networks TLVs from switch ports to IP phones.

 The switch transmits configured Extreme Networks TLVs only on ports with the TLV transmit flag enabled.